Euphorbia Obesa plant [yoo-FOR-bee-uh oh-BEE-suh] known also as the baseball Euphorbia is a shrubby species.

 The large growing globe is the stem of the plant which can live for years reaching 4″ or 5″ inches in size.

 Flowering and Fragrance

 While the plant doesn’t grow foliage, it produces small flowers.
 The flowers appear in clusters on the top of the plant.

 Male and female flowers appear on different plants which bloom at random times throughout the year.

 Light and Temperature

-The baseball plant grows outdoors in USDA hardiness zones 10 and 11.
+The living baseball plant grows outdoors in USDA hardiness zones 10 and 11.
+Obesa grows well with morning sun and afternoon partial shade.
 Outside of these zones, grow the plant indoors growth.

-Plants need at least four hours of bright sunlight.
+These succulent plants need at least four hours of bright light.
 If the plant doesn’t get enough light, the sphere starts to lose its shape.

-In the spring, summer, and fall, the plant prefers temperatures in the 75° – 85° degrees Fahrenheit.
-In the winter it can tolerate temperatures as low as 65 degrees Fahrenheit.
+In the spring, summer, and fall, the plant prefers temperatures of 75° – 85° degrees Fahrenheit.
+In the winter it can tolerate temperatures as low as 65° degrees Fahrenheit.